Large Deviations Principle for the tagged empirical field of a general interacting gas: Introduction and motivation

 Given that there are $N$ particles in space, and that typically they are confined to a compact set by the potential, the distance between the particles is of order $N^{-\frac{1}{d}}$.
 This means that the scale $N^{\frac{1}{d}}$ is special and will be called the \emph{microscopic scale}.
 We will call the original length scale \emph{macroscopic}.
 Any length scale which is between these two will be called \emph{mesoscopic}.

 At a macroscopic scale, the system is well-described by the empirical measure.
 Given $X_{N} = (x_{1}, ... x_{N}),$ the empirical measure is defined as

 The behavior of systems governed by \eqref{Gibbs} can be significantly different depending on the order of magnitude of $\beta$.
 We will call the regime $\beta = \frac{\theta}{N}$ (with $\theta$ constant) the \emph{high-temperature} regime.
-In the regime $\frac{1}{N} \ll \beta$, the empirical measure converges (a.s. under the Gibbs measure) to a measure that typically has compact support, and is characterized by minimizing the mean-field limit of the Hamiltonian.
+In the regime $\frac{1}{N} \ll \beta$, the empirical measure converges (a.s. under the Gibbs measure) to a probability measure that typically has compact support, and is characterized by minimizing the mean-field limit of the Hamiltonian.
+This probability measure is called the equilibrium measure.
 In the high-temperature regime, however, this does not happen.
-Instead, the empirical measure converges (a.s. under the Gibbs measure) to a measure that is everywhere positive.
-In the Coulomb or Riesz setting, we will call the regime $\beta = \theta N^{\frac{2s - d}{d}}$ the \emph{low temperature} regime.
-The reason for identifying this temperature scaling is that in the low-temperature regime, we observe structure at the microscopic level, whereas at higher temperatures we don't (see \cite{leble2017large}), in the sense that the particles resemble a Poisson process.
+Instead, the empirical measure converges (a.s. under the Gibbs measure) to a measure that is positive in the set in which $V$ is finite (in particular, positive a.e. if $V$ is finite a.e.).

+In the Coulomb or Riesz setting, we will call the regime $\beta = \theta N^{\frac{2s - d}{d}}$ the \emph{{low temperature}} regime.
+The reason for identifying this temperature scaling is that in the low-temperature regime, we observe structure at the microscopic level (in the sense that the tagged empirical field converges to a limit that is not Poisson, see \cite{leble2017large}), whereas at higher temperatures we don't (in the sense that the limit of the tagged empirical field is Poisson, see Proposition \ref{Prop:rieszmedtemp}).